-ABOUT THE VOLUNTEER AND LANGUAGE ADVOCATE PROGRAM
+ABOUT AWS VOLUNTEER AND LANGUAGE ADVOCATE PROGRAMs

 We are committed to providing the support necessary to empower women, transgender, and children survivors of domestic violence to rebuild their lives.
 Volunteers and Multilingual Access Model (MLAM) Language Advocates are vital to maintaining supportive services at the shelter.
 If you are passionate about helping a diverse group of survivors as they heal, please consider volunteering-we can't do it without you!